gvwilson/sensibleadventures/cloudherd/new.md

 The tiger gave his haunch one last lick, stretched, and padded over to join the trio.
-"If you lot are done with your holiday," he said drily, "There's something you should see."
+"If you lot are done with your holiday," he said dryly, "There's something you should see."

 Noxy was beyond caring about the noise they made as they waded through the waist-high salal and ossefra that carpeted the sinkhole's edge.